-Table 7-2 Flood Insurance Pate Man Zones of flood in the area with inadequate lo community's flood these zones.
-Flood Flood Insurance Rate Map Zones Moderate to Low Risk Areas: Areas of moderate or minimal hazard are studied based upon the principal source of flood in the area.
-However, buildings in these zones could be flooded by severe, concentrated rainfall coupled with inadequate local drainage systems.
-Local stormwater drainage systems are not normally considered in a community's flood insurance study.
-The failure of a local drainage system can create areas of high flood risk within these zones.
-Flood insurance is available in participating communities, but is not required by regulation in these zones.
-Nearly 25-percent of all flood claims filed are for structures located within these zones.
+Table 7-2 Flood Insurance Rate Map Zones of flood in the area with inadequate lo community's flood these zones.
+Flood Risk Areas: Areas of moderate or minimal hazard are studied based upon the principal source a.
+However, buildings in these zones could be flooded by severe, concentrated rainfall coupled beal drainage systems.
+Local stormwater drainage systems are not normally considered in a insurance study.
+The failure of a local drainage system can create areas of high flood risk within insurance is available in participating communities, but is not required by regulation in these ercent of all flood claims filed are for structures located within these zones.
 Zone Description B and X (shaded) Area of moderate flood hazard, usually the area between the limits of the 100-year and 500- year floodplain area with a 0.2% (or 1 in 500 chance) annual chance of flooding.
 B Zones are also used to designate base floodplains of lesser hazards, such as areas protected by levees from 100-year flood, or shallow flooding areas with average depths of less than one foot or drainage areas less than one (1) square mile.
 C and X (unshaded) Area of minimal flood hazard, usually depicted on FIRMs as above the 500-year flood level.
 Zone C may have ponding and local drainage problems that do not warrant a detailed study or designation as base floodplain.
 Zone X is the area determined to be outside the 500-year flood and protected by levee from 100-year flood. chance flood.
-Struc standard 30-year m Special Flood Hazard Areas represent the area subject to inundation by 1-percent-annual ctures located within the SFHA have a 26-percent chance of flooding during the life of a nortgage.
+Struc standard 30-year m Special Flood Hazard Areas represent the area subject to inundation by 1-percent-annual stures located within the SFHA have a 26-percent chance of flooding during the life of a nortgage.
 Federal floodplain management regulations and mandatory flood insurance purchase to participating communities in these zones.
 Zone Description А Areas with a 1% annual chance of flooding and a 26% chance of flooding over the life of a 30- year mortgage.
 Because detailed analyses are not performed for such areas, no depths or base flood elevations are shown within these zones.
 AE The base floodplain where base flood elevations are provided.
 AE Zones are now used on new format FIRMs instead of A1-A30 Zones.
 A1-30 (old map format) These are known as numbered A Zones (e.g., A7 or A14).
 This is the base floodplain where the FIRM shows a BFE (old format).
 Older maps still utilize this numbered system, but newer FEMA products no longer use the "numbered" A Zones.
-(Zone AE is used on new and revised maps in place of Zones A1-A30.) АН Areas with a 1% annual chance of shallow flooding, usually in the form of a pond, with an average depth ranging from 1 to 3 feet.
+(Zone AE is used on new and revised maps in place of Zones A1-A30.)
+AH Areas with a 1% annual chance of shallow flooding, usually in the form of a pond, with an average depth ranging from 1 to 3 feet.
 These areas have a 26% chance of flooding over the